oubiwann/lxml/README.md

 ### Starting ``rcrly`` [&#x219F;](#table-of-contents)

-From the REPL, you'll need to execute the following before using:
+The ``make`` targets for both the LFE REPL and the Erlang shell start rcrly automatically.
+If you didn't use either of those, then you will need to execute the following before using rcrly:

 ```lisp
 > (rcrly:start)